-Figure 5.
-Residual compressive strength of sand concrete in function of the heating temperature: (a) standard sand concrete and sand concrete with 1 cm 1% of PET, (b) standard sand concrete and sand concrete with 1 cm 2% of PET, (c) standard sand concrete and sand concrete with 2 cm 1% of PET, and (d) standard sand concrete and sand concrete with 2 cm 2% of PET.
+Figure 4.
+Loss of mass of sand concrete in function of the heating temperature: (a) standard sand concrete and sand concrete with 1 cm 1% of PET, (b) standard sand concrete and sand concrete with 1 cm 2% of PET, (c) standard sand concrete and sand concrete with 2 cm 1% of PET, and (d) standard sand concrete and sand concrete with 2 cm 2% of PET.